solana-foundation/developer-content/content/cookbook/tokens/get-all-token-accounts.md

 ---
-title: How to get all token accounts by owner
+title: How to Get All Token Accounts by Authority
 sidebarSortOrder: 15
 description:
-  "Learn how to retrieve Solana token accounts by owner, including all accounts or filtered by mint.
-Useful for checking user token holdings."
+  "Learn how to retrieve Solana token accounts by owner, including all accounts or filtered by mint."
 ---

 You can fetch token accounts by owner.
 There are two ways to do it.